harsha-lokesh/OTEL/README.md

 - Python 3.10+ with `pip`
 - Access to a Kafka broker (adjust host/port as needed)
 - An OTEL Collector listening for OTLP/GRPC metrics on `localhost:4317` (or configure `consumer.py` accordingly)
+- OpenSearch Data Prepper (for processing and routing metrics to OpenSearch)
+- OpenSearch instance (for storing metrics data)

 ## Project Layout
 - `consumer.py`: Main script that consumes Kafka messages and exports metrics via the OTEL SDK
+- `otel-config.yaml`: OTEL Collector configuration that routes metrics to Data Prepper
+- `pipelines/opensearch-metrics.yaml`: Data Prepper pipeline configuration for processing and storing metrics in OpenSearch
 - `README.md`: You are here

 ## Install Dependencies